mcarvin8/ava-sf-devops/README.md

 ## Declare Metadata to Deploy

-This org model uses a manifest file (package.xml) to run delta deployments.
-The sfdx-git-delta plugin will create a incremental package.xml by comparing the changes between the current commit and previous commit.
+This org model uses a manifest file (package.xml) to run incremental deployments.

+All jobs use the sfdx-git-delta plugin will create a incremental package.xml by comparing the changes between the current commit and previous commit.

+The packages created in each job are checked to search for Apex Classes, Apex Triggers, and Connected Apps.

+### Validations and Deployment Packages

-In addition for the validate and deploy jobs, the developer can supply additional metadata to deploy by adding `package.xml` contents to the merge request description/commit message.
+In addition to the sfdx-git-delta package, the developer can supply additional metadata to deploy by adding `package.xml` contents to the merge request description/commit message.
 You can update your GitLab repo settings to include the MR description automatically in the merge commit message.
 The manual package contents should be in between `<Package>` and `</Package>` tags.

 The sfdx-git-delta package and commit message package are combined using the sf-package-combiner plugin to make the final package to deploy.

+### Destructive Packages

 The destroy job just uses the sfdx-git-delta destructive changes package.

-The package is checked to search for Apex Classes, Apex Triggers, and Connected Apps.
-See below:

 ### Declare Apex Tests